CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

  *  Must have a processing mode id of 'P'
  */
 val processingModeFilterDefault: ReportStreamFilter = listOf(
         "%processingId = 'P'"
     )
 ```

 ### Condition Filter

 Filter data based on the test identifiers.
 A receiver expecting flu results should only accept tests for flu.
+If the
-If the message contains multiple observations, some that pass the condition filter and others that do not, the condition filter will be used to identify the desired observations.
-Identifiers for the needed observations are added to the Endpoint which is then added to the Provenance resource.
+message contains multiple observations, some that pass the condition filter and others that do not, the condition filter

-*The Translate step will review the Endpoints and remove any observations that are not identified.
+will pass if any the observations are of interest to the receiver.

 <table>